jvanev/jconfig/README.md

 ### Custom Dependency Condition Check

-By default, a **case-sensitive string comparison** is performed to determine whether the resolved value of the dependency matches the required value specified through `@DependsOn.value`.
+By default, a **case-sensitive string comparison** is performed to determine whether the resolved value of the dependency matches the required value specified in `@DependsOn.value`.

-If this default doesn't meet your requirements, you can add your own logic that complements the default behavior.
+If this doesn't meet your needs, you can provide a custom comparison strategy via a `DependencyChecker`.
+The custom checker will be used for every explicitly declared `DependsOn.operator` that doesn't match the `DependencyChecker.DEFAULT_OPERATOR` symbol (which is `X`, of course).

 #### Example